hhas/SwiftAutomation/doc-source/8 commands.md

 -- every document of application "TextEdit"</code></pre>

-In contrast, SwiftAE has no invisible "magic" behaviors attempting to infer your actual intent: it only ever sends an Apple event when you _explicitly_ instruct it to do so:
+In contrast, SwiftAutomation has no invisible "magic" behaviors attempting to infer your actual intent: it only ever sends an Apple event when you _explicitly_ instruct it to do so:

 <pre><code>let o = TextEdit().documents<strong>.get()</strong>
 print(o)
 // [TextEdit().documents["Untitled"], TextEdit().documents["Untitled 2"]]</code></pre>

-New users coming from AppleScript or OO language backgrounds may find this unintuitive at first, but SwiftAE's clean separation between query construction and event dispatch ensures SwiftAE's behavior is completely straightforward and predictable, and avoids the hidden gotchas that can bite AppleScript users in various unexpected and confusing ways.
+New users coming from AppleScript or OO language backgrounds may find this unintuitive at first, but SwiftAutomation's clean separation between query construction and event dispatch ensures SwiftAutomation's behavior is completely straightforward and predictable, and avoids the hidden gotchas that can bite AppleScript users in various unexpected and confusing ways.